Pietro Sassi

 Sassi's patrons included a number of wealthy patrician families of Rome and Genoa including the Cavasanti's, Dossena's and Brignole's.
 Among his pupils was Cesare Tallone.
-Pietro Sassi died in Rome in 1905.
+Sassi died in Rome in 1905.

-The English author and art critic Brian Sewell was an admirer of Pietro Sassi and his 1889 painting ‘The Arch of Titus’ formed part of his famous collection.
+The English author and art critic Brian Sewell was an admirer of Sassi, whose 1889 painting The Arch of Titus formed part of his famous collection.